Gexkill/sweng2/PP/src/index.md

 ### 2.1.3 External Inputs

-The application interacts both with drivers and with clients, each having their own set of possible interactions.
+The application interacts both with drivers and with clients, each one having their own set of possible interactions.

 Concerning the driver, the system has to enable him to:

 * login/logout
-* change availability : this operation consists in changing the availability of the driver object.
+* change availability: this operation consists in changing the availability of the driver object.
 If the driver becomes available, the driver object has to be put at the end of the appropriate waiting queue.
-In the other case, when the driver is not available anymore, he has to be withdrawed from the appropriate waiting queue.
+In the other case, when the driver is not available anymore, he has to be withdrew from the appropriate waiting queue.
 The appropriate waiting queue is found using the position of the driver.
 This operation is evaluated as complex.
-* change position : this operation takes place when the driver changes of zone.
-If the driver concerned has his status "available", he has to be withdrawed from the queue of his previous zone and add to the queue of the new zone.
+* change position: this operation takes place when the driver changes of zone.
+If the driver concerned has his status "available", he has to be withdrew from the queue of his previous zone and added to the queue of the new zone.
 This operation is complex.
-* accept request : when the driver receive a request via the push notification service, his has to answer.
-Positive answer are handeled by the RideController (for the creation of the ride) and transmitted to the QueueManager (to prevent him asking the next driver).
-Negative answers are handeled by the RequestController that transmits it to the QueueManager so that he can ask the next taxi driver and put the former at the end of the queue.
+* accept request: when the driver receives a request via the push notification service, he has to answer.
+Positive answers are handled by the RideController (for the creation of the ride) and transmitted to the QueueManager (to prevent him asking the next driver).
+Negative answers are handled by the RequestController that transmits it to the QueueManager so that he can ask the next taxi driver and put the former at the end of the queue.

 Concerning the client, the system has to enable him to:

-* require ride : this request requires to find a taxi driver avaible and ask him if he accepts the ride.
-The managing of the answer of the taxi driver and the mananging of the queue of taxi as already been taken into account for the taxi driver and this functionality is therefore judged as of an average complexity.
+* require ride: this request requires to find a taxi driver available and ask him if he accepts the ride.
+The managing of the answer of the taxi driver and the managing of the queue of taxi has already been taken into account for the taxi driver and this functionality is therefore judged as of an average complexity.
-* reserve a ride : the reservations are preproccessed by a scheduler (to be triggered on the appropriate time) and are then managed as requests.
-The additionnal complexity of the reservation is estimated as low.
+* reserve a ride: the reservations are preprocessed by a scheduler (to be triggered on the appropriate time) and are then managed as requests.
+The additional complexity of the reservation is estimated as low.
-* share the ride : Shared request or reservations must be pre-processed, aiming to merge then in shared requests.
-This is an complex operation.
+* share the ride: shared requests or reservations must be preprocessed, aiming to merge them in shared requests.
+This is a complex operation.

 | **EI**       | **Complexity** | **Function Points** |
 |--------------|----------------|-----------------|